A Beginner’s Guide to Canada Immigration System

 Change #3: If you have not taken a vaccine, you must take pre-entry and post-arrival COVID19 tests + quarantine for a minimum of 14 days.
 Failure to comply with protocols might result in paying fines and penalties to imprisonment.

 Change #4: Some provinces in Canada have additional restrictions from what is already in place by the federal government.
+Make sure to check them out on official provincial government websites.

 Change #5: Canada is continuously accepting applicants with priority given to PR applicants who belong to vulnerable groups and workers under the essential services industry.